MalumDominum/Labs/README.md

-# Labs
-My labs from university
+# It's just my labs for university semester 1 made in Python